lifeomic/sparkflow/README.md

 Alpha implementation of Tensorflow on Spark.
 The goal of this library is to provide a simple, understandable interface in using tensorflow on Spark.
 With SparkFlow, you can easily integrate your deep learning model with a Spark Pipeline.

+## Installation
+This repo requires Apache Spark >= 2.0, flask, and Tensorflow to all be installed.

+Install sparkflow via pip: `pip install sparkflow`

 ## Example